 Humanities students may not exceed 350 pages in length (including: appendices, abstracts, graphs, keyword lists, and the bibliography.

-9. After the Panel of Judges has approved the Thesis and the Kreitman School has made the official announcement, 5 complete, bound copies, signed by the Thesis Advisor/s and approved by the Dean of the Kreitman School and one complete copy on a CD are to be submitted to the Kreitman School Office.
-Two of these bound copies and the digital copy are sent to the Aranne Library, 2 go to the student's department and 1 remains in the Kreitman School Office.
+9. After the Panel of Judges has approved the Thesis and the Kreitman School has made the official announcement, 1 complete, bound copy, signed by the Thesis advisor/s have to be submitted to the Kreitman School Office.

 10. The Ph.D.
 Thesis may also be submitted as a collection of articles –